1. When do I need to have my application submitted?

 Yes, a limited number of assistantships are available in each graduate academic department.
 Some duties include clerical work, test grading, and classroom or research assistance.
 Pay is on an hourly basis up to ten hours per week and second semester students are given preference.
 Submit an application directly to your academic department.

 The Residence Life Department also offers two types of graduate assistantships.
 Benefits include one free course per semester.
-For full details, contact see the Graduate Resident Assistantship page.
+For full details, visit Graduate Assistantships.

 6. What about transfer credits?